2024 Summer Legal Clerkship

 - Your preference (if any) for placement with our Education Equity or Metropolitan Equity Teams; and

-- Your preference (if any) for placement in San Francisco, Sacramento, or Los Angeles.
+- Your preference (if any) for placement in our San Francisco or Sacramento offices.

-We are currently accepting applications and plan to finalize our class by the end of February, 2023.
-The summer program begins the Tuesday after Memorial Day.
+We are currently accepting applications and plan to finalize our class by the end of February, 2024.

 Arc of Justice Summer Fellowship